3rd Compass -> Group News and Articles -> Ministry Warnings

 God never taught more carnal adoration for Him in the Bible.
 That is not the kind of love for the Lord we should show (see True Love - What does it mean to God? for more about loving God).
 God wants our loyalty and righteousness, and He values our enthusiasm for Him, like when King David danced and rejoiced in public when they brought the Ark of the Covenant to Jerusalem (2 Samuel 6:14-15).

 However, that refers to true sin.
 Imposters and religious spirits preach false sin, like mandatory tithing or mandatory church attendance, and use fear to get absolute obedience.
-The spirits of slavery being spread by Take His Heart Ministries, God Calling, and many other groups also use this fear to get obedience, which is a part of brainwashing people.
+The spirits of slavery being spread by many of these ministries also use this fear to get obedience, which is a part of brainwashing people.
 They offer a solution (their ways and thinking) to remove punishment and pain they inflict to get obedience[6.3.5, 6.3.6].

 God does not shackle us with a demon or spirit of slavery just because we stop tithing or obeying a teaching.
 We do not receive "a spirit of slavery leading to fear again" when we live in Christ (Romans 8:15).
-Yet this is what happened to people who tried to stop practicing Take His Heart's ways, like mandatory tithing.
-A literal spirit of slavery actually interfered with them physically and tried to control them, but "where the Spirit of the Lord is there is freedom" (2 Corinthians 3:17), since we are not slaves to law and our yoke with Christ is easy and light (Matthew 11:30).
+Yet this is what happened to people who tried to stop practicing their ways, like mandatory tithing.
+I saw testimony of a literal spirit of slavery actually interfering with someone physically and tried to control them after they stopped tithing, but "where the Spirit of the Lord is there is freedom" (2 Corinthians 3:17), since we are not slaves to law and our yoke with Christ is easy and light (Matthew 11:30).

 Most of the time, the Lord will let people sin and do as they wish, especially when they refuse rebuke (Psalm 81:11-12; Proverbs 1:23-33).
 God gave us freewill, after all, and He uses our mistakes and failures to bring people back to Him (Romans 11:32; Galatians 3:22).
 That is why "God shut up all in disobedience, so that He may show mercy to all" (Romans 11:32).